 In order for the Meridian SDK to send and receive data, both Wi-Fi and Bluetooth need to be enabled on a device with a Meridian-powered SDK app.

 Beacon hardware sends out Bluetooth Low Energy (BLE) signals that support location and notification services in a Meridian-powered app.
-Aruba Sensors can also function as Beacons.

 As a user with a Meridian-powered SDK app walks through a location with a Beacon deployment, the app uses Location Beacon Bluetooth signals to calculate the user’s blue dot location on a map in real time.